frida/frida/CONTRIBUTING.md

 ### Rule

-Higher level functions come before lower level functions.
-Should be sorted chronologically.
+Higher level functions must be placed before lower level functions, and Should be sorted chronologically.
 In case of C code the corresponding forward declarations must follow the same order.